Diadochi: Revolt in Greece

 Meanwhile, the news of Alexander's death had inspired a revolt in Greece, known as the Lamian War.
-Athens and other cities joined together, ultimately besieging Antipater in the fortress of Lamia.
+Athens and other cities joined, ultimately besieging Antipater in the fortress of Lamia.
 Antipater was relieved by a force sent by Leonnatus, who was killed in action, but the war did not come to an end until Craterus's arrival with a fleet to defeat the Athenians at the Battle of Crannon on September 5, 322 BC.
 For a time, this brought an end to any resistance to Macedonian domination.
 Meanwhile, Peithon suppressed a revolt of Greek settlers in the eastern parts of the Empire, and Perdiccas and Eumenes subdued Cappadocia.

 First War of the Diadochi (322–320 BC)

 Soon, however, conflict broke out.
-Perdiccas' marriage to Alexander's sister Cleopatra led Antipater, Craterus, Antigonus, and Ptolemy to join together in rebellion.
+Perdiccas' marriage to Alexander's sister Cleopatra led Antipater, Craterus, Antigonus, and Ptolemy to join in rebellion.
 The actual outbreak of war was initiated by Ptolemy's theft of Alexander's body and its transfer to Egypt.
 Although Eumenes defeated the rebels in Asia Minor, in a battle at which Craterus was killed, it was all for nought, as Perdiccas himself was murdered by his own generals Peithon, Seleucus, and Antigenes during an invasion of Egypt.

 Ptolemy came to terms with Perdiccas's murderers, making Peithon and Arrhidaeus regents in his place, but soon these came to a new agreement with Antipater at the Partition of Triparadisus.
 Antipater was made regent of the Empire, and the two kings were moved to Macedon.
 Antigonus remained in charge of Phrygia, Lycia, and Pamphylia, to which was added Lycaonia.
 Ptolemy retained Egypt, Lysimachus retained Thrace, while the three murderers of Perdiccas—Seleucus, Peithon, and Antigenes—were given the provinces of Babylonia, Media, and Susiana respectively.
 Arrhidaeus, the former Regent, received Hellespontine Phrygia.
 Antigonus was charged with the task of rooting out Perdiccas's former supporter, Eumenes.
 In effect, Antipater retained for himself control of Europe, while Antigonus, as leader of the largest army east of the Hellespont, held a similar position in Asia.